nmapx/revolut-stocks-list/README.md

 First of all - check [example screenshot](./example-input.jpg).
 Your screenshot(s) must follow the pattern!

+The screenshot should be at least **720px wide** in order to preserve OCR accuracy (>99,9%)!

+**OCR is still not the most accurate solution (about 2-3% misidentified tickers for screenshots smaller than 720px wide).
+In order to improve it take smaller screenshots (which means better quality per screenshot).
+For images which are at least 720px wide the accuracy is ~99,9%.**

 You can specify multiple input files by adding more parameters.
 By default it's processing 1 file (filepath `./input.jpg`) which can be very long (complete stock list in 1 screenshot (possible on some mobiles)).
 See example below.

 ```bash